In terms of how pictures behave in the document, there are two key types of pictures: inline pictures and floating pictures.

 Pictures can be selected on their own.
 But the selection can also include a mix of text and pictures.
 On the image below, the selection contains a text fragment including an inline picture:

-Floating pictures can be also included in a selection containing text.
+Floating pictures can also be included in a selection containing text.
 To do so, after selecting a text fragment, press and hold the Ctrl key, then click the desired pictures.
 On the image below, the selection includes a text fragment plus a floating picture:

-Floating pictures can be also included in the selection in another way.
+Floating pictures can also be included in the selection in another way.
 On the image below, the selected floating picture is anchored to the first paragraph:

 If you entirely select the first paragraph (including its paragraph end mark), the floating picture anchored to that paragraph would also be selected: